avidLearnerInProgress/python-automation-scripts/README.md

   30. Walmart Scraper: Scrape data from walmart website and store it in database using MySQLdb
   31. Twitter Scraper: Scrapes tweets from popular hashtags and saves them to csv file
   32. Memrise Scraper: Get Barron's GRE words and their meanings from memrise.com
+  33. Highscalability Scraper: Scrape article names and url's from website(Work in progress)